 It is a collaboration between Wetlands International, IHE Delft, World Resources Institute, Deltares, The Hague Centre for Strategic Studies, and International Alert, supported by The Netherlands Ministry of Foreign Affairs.

-You can find the WPS Policy brief (in French) here.
-It will be available in English shortly.
+You can find the WPS Policy brief here.